gokhanarkan/minimal-second-brain/README.md

 - Inbox items older than 3 days
 - Stale projects (30+ days)

-If issues are found, it creates a GitHub Issue and assigns it to Copilot.
-Copilot autonomously creates a PR with the fixes.
+If issues are found, it creates a GitHub Issue that mentions `@copilot`.
+Copilot picks up the issue and autonomously creates a PR with the fixes.

 Requires [GitHub Copilot coding agent](https://docs.github.com/en/copilot/using-github-copilot/using-copilot-coding-agent).